sylvainemery/sylvainemery.github.io/_posts/2014-11-24-Transfer-files-from-an-FTP-server-to-S3.md

 I used the versatile and robust [lftp](http://lftp.yar.ru/):

 - It can transfer files in parallel, making it really fast.
-- It can use several alternative methods to list directories, including one that can handle the very large ones without timing out or crashing.
+- It can use several alternative methods to list directories, including one that can handle the very large directories without timing out or crashing.
 - The mirror command works flawlessly, I tested it with several combinations of new/updated/deleted files.
 - It keeps the original file timestamps.